piyush5050/hello-world/readme.txt

 Hello there!
-How are you doing today?I am well. testing git commit without flags
+How are you doing today?I am well.
+Taught how to write commit subject and descriptions.